SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/08-Lab.md

 [slide hideTitle]

-# Part 1: Accessing Database via Simple Java Application
+# Problem with Solution: Accessing Database via Simple Java Application

+## Description
 You are given a simple java program that opens a connection to the local database server and retrieves the following data - the first name and the last name of the employees from the "**soft_uni**" database.

 The data is filtered by the salary criteria, which is given by the user as the input.